PaulBueckhard/Chat-E/backend/README.md

 ### Middleware

-- **Authorization middleware** is responsable for protecting certain API requests based on the user's authorization and authentication using their JSON Web Token
+- **Authorization middleware** is responsible for protecting certain API requests based on the user's authorization and authentication using their JSON Web Token
-- **Error middleware** is responsable for handling all failed API requests
+- **Error middleware** is responsible for handling all failed API requests

 ### Configuration